 As you launch your medical career, gain experience through leadership and networking opportunities within the osteopathic medical profession.

-Now that you have DO after your name, it’s time to help pay it forward by supporting your new profession.
+Now that you have DO after your name, it’s time to help pay it forward by supporting your new profession and get involved as an osteopathic resident physician.
 Whether it’s writing a letter to a member of Congress, supporting your state osteopathic affiliate or networking with industry leaders at OMED, there are many ways you can help advance osteopathic medicine.

 Applying for an AOA leadership position